 Texas' prison agency scrambled this month to find a supplier to replenish its inventory before getting drugs from a compounding pharmacy it won't identify.

 Texas Department of Criminal Justice spokesman Jason Clark said Monday that he had no comment when told about the ruling.

-After a troubling use of a two-drug method last year, Ohio said it will use compounded versions of either pentobarbital or sodium thiopental in the future, though it doesn't have supplies of either drug and hasn't said how it will obtain them.
+After a troubling use of a two-drug method last year, Ohio said it will use compounded versions of either pentobarbital or sodium thiopental in the future, though it doesn't have supplies of either and hasn't said how it will obtain them.
 All executions scheduled this year were pushed to 2016 to give the state more time to find the drugs.

-Others states are turning to alternative methods.
+Other states are turning to alternative methods.

 Tennessee has approved the use of the electric chair if lethal-injection drugs aren't available, while Utah has reinstated the firing squad as a backup method if it can't obtain the drugs.
-Oklahoma is considering legislation that would make it the first state to allow the use of nitrogen gas as an execution method.
+Oklahoma is considering legislation that would make it the first state to allow the use of nitrogen gas as a potential execution method.